DevExpress/dotnet-eud/dashboard-for-desktop/articles/dashboard-designer/providing-data/binding-to-federated-data-source.md

    **Union**

    Double-click the data sources you want to combine.
-Unlike Join queries, you cannot select individual columns.
+Unlike join queries, you cannot select individual columns.
 Columns included in the query are displayed in the bottom pane where you can specify their aliases.

    ![data-federation-querybuilder-union](../../../images/data-federation-querybuilder-union.png)